Māui dolphin: Toxoplasmosis

 In 2012, post mortem studies on Hector's and Māui dolphins showed that more than 60% had been infected with the protozoa Toxoplasma.
 Toxoplasmosis was the confirmed primary cause of death for seven South Island Hector's dolphins and two Māui dolphins.
 Out of the total of nine confirmed deaths from toxoplasmosis, six were reproductive females.
 The only definitive host for the Toxoplasma parasite in New Zealand is the domestic cat, which may be spread by owned, stray or feral cats.
-The Toxoplasma oocysts are thought to be transmitted from cats to the coast via freshwater runoff, before working up the food chain and being ingested by the dolphins.
+The Toxoplasma oocysts are thought to be transmitted from cats to the coast via freshwater run-off, before working up the food chain and being ingested by the dolphins.
 A 2019 spatial risk assessment estimated that Waikato Coast had the highest load of Toxoplasma oocysts of all New Zealand's coastal waters, on the basis of relatively high human/cat density, and also high runoff.
 The same assessment estimated that between 1-3 Hector's and Maui dolphins die each year off the West Coast of the North Island, based on an extrapolation from the necropsy-determined primary causes of death.